Global Gag Rule

-Denies Lifesaving Health Care
+Global Gag Rule Denies Lifesaving Health Care

 People globally have the right to bodily autonomy and comprehensive health care.
 But the global gag rule denies lifesaving health care to people in developing countries — putting their lives at stake.

 The global gag rule makes things even harder for the more than 200 million women around the globe who have an unmet need for family planning services.
 The World Health Organization estimates that 25 million unsafe abortions take place worldwide each year — that means people need more access to safe abortion care, not less.

 Evidence has shown, time and again, that the global gag rule leads to increases in unsafe abortion — as well as unintended pregnancies, women dying from pregnancy-related complications, and infant and child deaths.Bustle

 What makes the global gag rule even worse: The administration's move to block all U.S. funding to the UN Population Fund (UNFPA) undermines its ability to promote reproductive health and respond to humanitarian crises.Devex

 The global gag rule hurts local communities.
 For example, one health center in Mozambique, Africa, will lose 60 percent of its funding, leaving an estimated 500,000 people without access to sexual and reproductive health care.International Planned Parenthood Federation

-The global gag rule was expanded to apply to every international organization that receives U.S. global health funding, including services for maternal and child health, HIV/AIDS, Zika, Ebola and other infectious diseases.CNN
+The Trump administration expanded the global gag rule to apply to every international organization that receives U.S. global health funding, including services for maternal and child health, HIV/AIDS, Zika, Ebola and other infectious diseases.CNN

 The global gag rule curtails free speech, creates confusion, and triggers fear among essential aid organizations and reproductive health care providers that receive U.S. funding.Rewire News